HewlettPackard/chef-provisioning-oneview/examples/README.md

   ```

  4. If you want to continue and bootstrap the machine, you'll have two options: (1) set up a Chef Server and bootstrap it like normal or (2) copy the cookbooks onto the node and run chef-client in local (zero) mode from there.

+## Building a Docker container with OneView provisioning and ChefDK
+The `examples\Docker\` contains a `Dockerfile` that can be used to build a container with the latest components that can be used to automate HPE OneView with Chef.
+To build the container the Dockerfile will need copying to a docker host then the `$ docker build` command can be used to pull all the requirements and build the container.

+Build Example:

+`$ docker build -t OneView-Chef -f <path_to_Dockerfile>`

+This container can then be run using the `$ docker run OneView-Chef` command.
+Further documentation can be found at https://hub.docker.com/r/thebsdbox/oneview-chef/ for passing recipes and configuration into the docker container.

 ## Troubleshooting